Nazook Recipe: Step-by-Step Instructions and Video

 - crinkle cutter, or a sharp knife

-- 1-2 egg yolks (for the wash; alternatively, some yogurt, egg whites, or a whole egg)
+- 1 to 2 egg yolks (for the wash; alternatively, some yogurt, egg whites, or a whole egg)

 - Add the dry yeast, and mix it in.

-- Add the sour cream, and 2 sticks (227 g) of the softened butter.
+- Add the sour cream and 2 sticks (227 grams) of the softened butter.

 - If using a standing mixer, switch to a dough hook.
 If making manually, continue to knead for about 10 minutes, or until the dough no longer sticks to the bowl or your hands.
 If it remains very sticky, add some flour, a little at a time.

-- Cover the dough and refrigerate for 3-5 hours.
+- Cover the dough and refrigerate for 3 to 5 hours.

 - Add the vanilla extract.